albar965/littlenavmap-manual/src/en/AIRSPACELOAD.rst

 GEOJSON
 '''''''''''''''''''''''''''

+This is a general format which can contain all kind of geometry types. *Little Navmap* reads only polygons and ignores all other geometry features when reading a GEOJSON file.
-Further formats for online airspaces are GEOJSON which can be downloaded for VATSIM boundaries at the `VATSpy Data Project <https://github.com/vatsimnetwork/vatspy-data-project>`__.
+*Little Navmap* can load this format for online airspaces which can be downloaded for VATSIM boundaries at the `VATSpy Data Project <https://github.com/vatsimnetwork/vatspy-data-project>`__.

 The extension is ``.geojson``.